 Company is required to keep at registered office, or at a location designated by the directors:

 Registration of trademark constitutes a form of intellectual property and can be completed at the Intellectual and Industrial Property Section of the Registrar of Companies and Intellectual Property of the Republic of Cyprus.
+Trademark is a distinctive element or a combination of elements, which is used to distinguish the products or services of an enterprise from the products or services of other enterprises, such as:

 To have access to regulated professions and to exercise specific services and activities, certain permits and authorizations are required to be granted by the relevant authorities of the Republic of Cyprus.
 Requirements, procedures, fees and timeframe for obtaining a specific permit and/or license will depend on the industry, economic sector and commercial or professional activities, as well as on the authority issuing the license.
 The main categories of operating permits for businesses are as follows: